rumblesloth/rumblesloth.github.io/README.md

 # About Me

 ## My Interests
 Bass guitar - I love playing music.
-I play a few stringed insturments, and my favorite is the bass.
+I play a few stringed instruments, and my favorite is the bass.
-Fishing - I love to fish as well.
+Fishing - I love to fish, as well.
 Coincidentally, my favorite species to target is the bass.
-Programming - I have been trying to learn the fundamentals for over a decade, and hope to get better from these classes.
+Programming - I have been trying to learn the fundamentals for over a decade, and I hope to get better from these classes.

 ## Websites I recommend